fredotran/lanes-detection-opencv/README.md

 # Lanes detection on images and videos using OpenCV
-My first project for road markings lanes detection on images and videos using OpenCV.
+My first project for road markings lanes' detection on images and videos using OpenCV.

 ![plot](results/imgs/canny1.jpg)

-**This project is about using basics OpenCV's methods in order to detect road's markings (lanes detection) by processing the input image/video.
-In this repository you'll find an introduction to all these methods and their applications in real-time video.**
+This project is about using basics OpenCV's methods in order to detect road's markings (lanes detection) by processing the input image/video.
+In this repository you'll find an introduction to all these methods and their applications in real-time video.

 ## Introduction

-Every steps are explained in the **introduction-functions** folder which contains my [notebook](https://github.com/fredotran/lanes-detection-opencv/blob/main/introduction-functions/Introduction_to_road_markings_detection.ipynb)
+Every steps are explained in the **[introduction-functions](https://github.com/fredotran/lanes-detection-opencv/tree/main/introduction-functions)** folder which contains my [notebook](https://github.com/fredotran/lanes-detection-opencv/blob/main/introduction-functions/Introduction_to_road_markings_detection.ipynb)

 ## Utilities

-You can find in this repository 2 Python files which contains utilities functions for this project : **averaging_tools.py** and **markings_utils.py**
+You can find in this repository 2 Python files which contains utilities functions for this project : **[averaging_tools.py](https://github.com/fredotran/lanes-detection-opencv/blob/main/averaging_tools.py)** and **[markings_utils.py](https://github.com/fredotran/lanes-detection-opencv/blob/main/markings_utils.py)**

 ## Requirements